Holiday Inn Express in Center City to become quarantine for homeless people with coronavirus

 Helping Philadelphia’s estimated 5,700 homeless people, especially those who suffer from addiction, during the coronavirus crisis presents city and nonprofit leaders with unique problems and no easy solutions.
 Providers have already had to overhaul and, in many cases, drastically curtail their services as they struggle with the reality that social distancing isn’t built into their service models.

-Councilmember Mark Squilla, whose district includes the Center City site, said he supports the plan.
+Councilmember Mark Squilla, whose district includes the Center City hotel, said he supports the plan.

 “I told them that any hotel in my district would be great,” Squilla said.